vhiz/social_api/README.md

 ```
 {
-  "username":"victor1",
+  "username": "victor1",
-  "password":"1234",
+  "password": "1234",
-  "email":"vhiz@gmail.com"
+  "email": "vhiz@gmail.com"
 }
 ```

-if the email must be vallid before it accept the form and you can only register 5 times daily because of rate limiting
+if the email must be valid before it accepts the form and you can only register 5 times daily because of rate limiting

 ### SIGNING IN